Creating a Plugin

 - Author:

 - The name of the plugin author.
-There can be more than one author in the list.
+There may be more than one author in the list.

 - Author URI: